 Create spooky decorations by hang cut trash bags over your front porch .

 When you’re in a pinch for a quick front porch idea, a black trash bag can come in handy.
-With the bag laying flat, use sharp scissors to create a fringed look (1-inch wide strips).
-Be sure not to cut all the way through, and it’s ok if the lines aren’t straight.
+With the bag lying flat, use sharp scissors to create a fringed look (1-inch wide strips).
+Be sure not to cut all the way through, and it’s okay if the lines aren’t straight.
 Tape or staple the fringed bag for a creepy doorway effect.
 Try black tablecloths from Dollar Tree for some super easy and cheap Halloween decorations.

 11. Set out a witch’s cauldron with various Halloween-themed items.